The 5 Best Jeans for Men with Big Thighs in 2022 (Athletic Fit)

 Can Guys with Big Thighs Wear Skinny Jeans?

 You’ll have a hard time finding well-fitting skinny jeans for muscular legs.
 You’re better off trying for straight fit, slim fit or athletic fit jeans.
+These types of jeans are more suited to your build.
 Skinny jeans will feel too tight and you’ll struggle to pull them over your big thighs.

 Besides, if your jeans fit your legs well, you achieve a similar appearance as with skinny jeans.